GRAVITATION

 2) \(\frac{du}{d\varphi}=-{1\over b}\)

-Note: according to the equality of (3.i), if in the stationary reference frame \(O_{xy}\) the angle \(\varphi\) increases with the time \(t\) of the static observer \(\frac{d\varphi}{dt}=\frac{bc}{r^2}\left(1-\frac{R_s}{r}\right)\) and if \(\varphi\) decreases \(\frac{d\varphi}{dt}=-\frac{bc}{r^2}\left(1-\frac{R_s}{r}\right)\), which means that all along the trajectory of the photon, the angle \(\varphi\) is constantly increasing or constantly decreasing.
+Note: according to the equality of (3.i), if in the stationary reference frame \(O_{xy}\) the angle \(\varphi\) increases with the time \(t\) of the static observer then \(\frac{d\varphi}{dt}=\frac{cb}{r^2}\left(1-\frac{R_s}{r}\right)\) or decreases then \(\frac{d\varphi}{dt}=-\frac{cb}{r^2}\left(1-\frac{R_s}{r}\right)\), which means that all along the trajectory of the photon, the angle \(\varphi\) is constantly increasing or constantly decreasing.

 Numerical implementation

-\(G\) gravitational constant \(6,6743\ 10^{-11}\ m^3.kg^{-1}.s^{-2}\)
+\(G\) gravitational constant \(6.6743\ 10^{-11}\ m^3.kg^{-1}.s^{-2}\)

 \(c\) speed of light in a vacuum \(299\ 792\ 458\ m.s^{-1}\)

-\(M\odot\) masse of the sun \(1,9884\ 10^{30}\ kg\)
+\(M\odot\) masse of the sun \(1.9884\ 10^{30}\ kg\)

-\(R_s\) calculated Schwarzschild radius \(=2\ 953,235415823111\ m\) (\(2\ 953\ m)\)
+\(R_s\) calculated Schwarzschild’s radius \(=2\ 953.235415823111\ m\) (\(2\ 953\ m)\)

-\(b_{crit}\) calculated \(=\frac {3\sqrt {3}}{2}=7\ 672,730680376143\ m\) (\(7\ 673\ m)\)
+\(b_{crit}\) calculated \(=\frac {3\sqrt {3}}{2}=7\ 672.730680376143\ m\) (\(7\ 673\ m)\)

-\(r_{crit}\) calculated \(={3\over 2}Rs=4\ 429,853123734667\ m\) (\(4\ 430\ m)\)
+\(r_{crit}\) calculated \(={3\over 2}R_s=4\ 429.853123734667\ m\) (\(4\ 430\ m)\)

-\(R\odot\) radius of the sun \(6,96342\ 10^8\ m\)
+With \(R\odot\) radius of the sun \(6.96342\ 10^8\ m\),

-(3.n) gives \(b_{lim}=6,963434766224048\ 10^8\ m\) (\(6,96343\ 10^8\ m)\).
+(3.n) gives \(b_{lim}=6.963434766224048\ 10^8\ m\) (\(6.96343\ 10^8\ m)\).

 By choosing \(b=b_{lim}\) (when the photon crosses as close to the sun as possible),

-(3.m) gives the pericentre value \(r_{per}=6,96342\ 10^8\ m=R\odot\) radius of the sun.
+(3.m) gives the pericentre value \(r_{per}=6.96342\ 10^8\ m\) which is \(R\odot\) the radius of the sun.

-\(\frac{Rs}{b}\) is \(4,24\ 10^{-6}\), and considering this very low value, the use of the approximation (3.q) is justified and gives:
+\(\frac{R_s}{b}\) is \(4.24\ 10^{-6}\), and considering this very low value, the use of the approximation (3.q) is justified and gives:

-\(\varphi_0\simeq 1,570800567856262\ rad\) (\(1,570800568\ rad\)).
+\(\varphi_0\simeq 1.570800567856262\ rad\) (\(1.570800568\ rad\)).

-(3.r) gives total deviation \(\simeq 8,482122731005393\ 10^{-6}\ rad=1,7495634016749193\ second\ of\ arc\) (\(1,750\ second\ of\ arc\)).
+(3.r) gives total deviation \(\simeq 8.482122731005393\ 10^{-6}\ rad=1.7495634016749193\ second\ of\ arc\) (\(1.750\ second\ of\ arc\)), which is twice the value calculated using classical mechanics (see paragraph 2.6.1 above).

 Note: to the accuracy of measurement, the photographs of the sun disk vicinity taken by Arthur Eddington and his team during the total eclipse on Principe Island on May 29 1919 confirmed this value (which is twice the value of the classical mechanics theory calculated by (2p)).